Sonia should take 'full control', 'mere culture of tweets' will not take party forward: Moily | Politics

 ''Rahul Gandhi was also asked to become a minister by Dr. Manmohan Singh but he was not willing.
 It is only for their love of the Indian National Congress which compelled both Sonia Gandhi and Rahul Gandhi to take up the cause of the Congress party,'' he said.

-Moily said the Congress occupied the seat of power for over 60 years and it was the BJP or the Jan Sangh which suffered the drought of power for decades.
+Asserting that the Congress is the foundation and edifice of the future of Indian democracy, he said it is the legacy of democracy and freedom struggle which was behind the Congress occupying the seat of power for over 60 years and it was the BJP or the Jan Sangh which suffered the drought of power for decades.

-''We should remind ourselves of the famous quote of Mahatma Gandhi: 'You must be the change you wish to see in the world','' he said.
+''Hence, 10 years of NDA rule should not worry any of us or loss of few states for a few years should not bother us,'' he said.

 While the decision of the Congress Working Committee (CWC) to organise a ''Chintan Shivir'' is welcome, Moily said it has to be supplemented by introspection of the reasons for the debacles suffered by the party.